DAQIANN/ExpenseTracking/README.rst

 Allowing for tracking of expenses

+Main goal as of right now is to help myself track expenses in a way fine-tuned to certain needs.

 .. _`Briefcase`: https://briefcase.readthedocs.io/
 .. _`The BeeWare Project`: https://beeware.org/
 .. _`becoming a financial member of BeeWare`: https://beeware.org/contributing/membership